‘The Bachelor’ Colton Underwood Returning Engagement Ring He Got For Cassie Randolph

 Ever since the latest season of The Bachelor ended, fans have been eagerly anticipating the moment Colton Underwood and Cassie Randolph announce their engagement.
 It seemed that moment might be imminent when it was revealed that Underwood already has a ring stored away in an underwear drawer somewhere.

 Alas, apparently that won’t be the ring.
-Reports by Marie Claire indicate that Underwood is looking to return that particular piece of jewelry.
+A report by Marie Claire indicates that Underwood is looking to return that particular piece of jewelry.

-The couple, who opted not to get engaged in the finale of the show, were still given a Neil Lane ring by ABC late night talk show host Jimmy Kimmel with which Underwood could pop the question.
+The couple, who opted not to get engaged in the finale of the show, was still given a Neil Lane ring by ABC late night talk show host Jimmy Kimmel with which Underwood could pop the question.
 Unfortunately, the ring is not their style at all.

 The publication describes the ring as a “square-cut, three-carat diamond which is set in a platinum band and surrounded by a double halo made of 162 smaller brilliant-cut diamonds.”
 Sadly, it hasn’t wowed Randolph at all, who appears to have somewhat lukewarm feelings about the piece.

-Luckily for her, it appears her beau seems to agree with her, and has decided that rather than stick them both with a ring they would happily walk past in the store, they will be trading it in for something that is more their style.
+Luckily for her, it appears her beau seems to agree with her and has decided that rather than stick them both with a ring they would happily walk past in the store, they will be trading it in for something that is more their style.

 Here's Why Colton Underwood Is Returning the Engagement Ring He Got The Bachelor Winner Cassie Randolph https://t.co/EHh3nRbZaE pic.twitter.com/pfx9dXsnmn